Chinook Winds Adventist Academy: Academics

 CWAA is a full K-12 academy, recognized as a Category 1 Private School by the Alberta Ministry of Education.
 The school is also accredited by the Accrediting Association of Seventh-day Adventist Schools, Colleges, and Universities.
 The school follows curriculum guidelines set out by the Alberta Ministry of Education and the North American Division of Seventh-day Adventists.
 Upon completion of Grade 12, students receive the Alberta High School Diploma.

 CWAA employs 18 teachers, and 29 faculty and staff in total, for a teacher to student ratio of 11.3:1.
 Courses offered include social studies, language arts, math, biology, chemistry, physics, physical education, religious studies, and music, as well as numerous electives.

 Extracurriculars

 The CWAA Cyclones compete in the Calgary Independent School Athletic Association and in the Canadian Adventist School Athletics association.
 The Cyclones compete in boys and girls volleyball, softball, soccer, basketball, floor hockey, badminton, track and field, and co-ed flag football.
 Their athletic director is Rick Fowler.

 CWAA has a music program which includes music classes offered from K-12.
 At the high school level, CWAA has a choir and a band, both of which go on yearly tours, and regularly compete in the Kiwanis Music Festival.
-Their music program is directed by Rachel Miranda.
+Their music program is directed by Karenda Swain.

 CWAA offers a mission trip to high school students every other year.
-The most recent mission trip went to Bolivia, in Spring 2017.
+The most recent mission trip went to Belize, in Spring 2024.